efredericks/gvsu-cis373/assets/labs/lab8-hashing.md

 # Lab 8 - Hashing Sensor Data!

 This week we're going to keep it simple.
-Let's encrypt and decrypt some data since security is a concern for us as well, in addition to things like sensing, logging, etc.
+We're going to encrypt some data, clean up our debouncing, and then make our device mildly more secure than it was before.

 For this, we're going to make use the `hashlib` library.
 Note that if we were to be setting up secured communications then you'd need to be manually-coding a handshake to properly secure things.
 This little library is only going to take us so far.